 The NC is guided by written Terms of Reference, which are approved by the Board.
 The Terms of Reference clearly set out the authority and duties of the NC.
 The responsibilities of the NC include reviewing the structure, size, composition and independence of the Board and its Board Committees.
 The NC also identifies the balance of skills, qualification, experience and diversity required for the Board to discharge its responsibilities effectively and nominates candidates to meet the needs and requirements of the Group.
-Apart from the foregoing, the NC also reviews and makes recommendations to the Board on the succession plans for the Directors, the Board Chairman and the key management personnel (including the chief executive officers of each of the Group's business divisions).
+Apart from the foregoing, the NC also reviews and makes recommendations to the Board on the succession plans for the Directors, the Board Chairman and the key management personnel (including the CEOs).